nikogura/nikogura.com/ManagedSecrets.md

 * Generating hard to guess secrets

-* Portability and Disaster recovery (What happens if you lose the system containing your secrets?)
+* Portability and disaster recovery (What happens if you lose the system containing your secrets?)

 The problem with all the above tasks is, they're necessary, and individually they're not hard.

-They are, however, time consuming and inglorious, so most of the time, they _don't get done_.
+They are, however, time consuming, boring, and inglorious, so most of the time, they _don't get done_.

 What's that you say?
 They don't get done?
 Surely you jest.
 No conscientious engineer would allow that laundry list of things to languish in the bottom of the ticket backlog.

-I'm dead serious- and don't call me 'Shirley'.  *(Come on, I had to use that!
-I'm not writing this for my health.
-I must educate _and_ entertain!)*
+I'm dead serious- and don't call me 'Shirley'.
+When's the last time your secrets were rotated?
+Ask somebody in your company.
+Bet the response is something like "Uh...
+Probably never?".

 ## Secret Backends